 Consulting, knowledge management, information seeking behavior, business research applications, information management

-Library and Information Science and Research Services Librarian and Assistant Professor, University LibraryMS, Library and Information Science & PhD, MA, English, Illinois; BA, English, University of Oklahoma
+Information Sciences and Digital Humanities Librarian and Assistant Professor, University LibraryMS, Library and Information Science & PhD, MA, English, Illinois; BA, English, University of Oklahoma

 Information behavior, digital publishing, user experience, scholarly communications, digital humanities.